SPR Privacy & Data Protection Policy

 The purpose of the SPR’s Privacy & Data Protection Policy

-We would like to remind you that by using, or continuing to use, these resources and facilities and having, and or by continuing to have membership of the SPR, you are agreeing to be bound by our Terms and Conditions including this Privacy & Data Protection Policy.
+We would like to remind you that by using, or continuing to use, SPR resources and facilities and having, and or by continuing to have membership of the SPR, you are agreeing to be bound by the SPR’s Terms and Conditions including this Privacy & Data Protection Policy.
 This policy explains how we collect, use and store the personal information you provide to us.
 'Personal Information’ is information which identifies you, or another person, or is capable of doing so.

 This policy may change from time to time and, if it does, the up-to-date version will always be available on the SPR website, or on request from the SPR Office.
 Please note that by continuing to use the SPR website and or the SPR’s facilities and resources, you are agreeing to any updated versions.